Cellular automaton for spinor gravity in four dimensions: Automaton with interactions

 \subsection{Interaction}

-More interesting automata can be constructed if one introduces interactions.
-Let us divide the eight flavors into four generations, each coming with two types.
+We use interactions in order to construct an automaton with local Lorentz invariance which leads to propagation of all invariants in the naive continuum limit.
+For this purpose we divide the eight flavors into four generations, each coming with two types.
 We use a double index notation, $A=(a,\sigma_a)$, $a=1\dots4$, $\sigma_a=\pm1$, where $a$ denotes the generation and $\sigma_a$ the associated type.
 Les us consider an automaton for which an interaction occurs if four invariants belonging all to different generations meet in a cube.
 We modify the updating rule such that for four invariants of different generations the updating still operates a reflection within the cube, but the flavor change is different.
 For this particular type of configuration the generation is maintained, but the flavor switch is now between types $\sigma_a=\pm1$.
 With flavor labels $A=(1,2,3,4,5,6,7,8)=(1+,2+,3+,4+,1-,2-,3-,4-)$ the new rule is implemented by an additional term in $L$ \bel{IN1} -\Delta L=\Ttil_x^{15}\Ttil_y^{26}\Ttil_z^{37}\Ttil_0^{48}-\Ttil_x^{12}\Ttil_y^{34}\Ttil_z^{56}\Ttil_0^{78}\ . \ee

 Both therms in eq.~\eqref{IN1} are products of four sums, with $16$ terms in each sum.
 Each term in the total sum of $16^4=2^{16}$ terms contains precisely one invariant $\chiu{u}{1\pm}$, one invariant $\chiu{v}{2\pm}$, one invariant $\chiu{w}{3\pm}$ and one invariant $\chiu{z}{4\pm}$, such that all four generations are present in the cube, with either type $\sigma_a=+1$ or type $\sigma_a=-1$.
 The first term in eq.~\eqref{IN1} accounts for the simultaneous reflection for all four generations, where generation $1$ is reflected in the $x$-direction, generation $2$ in the $y$-direction, generation $3$ in the $z$-direction, while generation $4$ is stationary.
 Furthermore, the type is switched from $1+$ to $1-$ and vice versa.
 This is the scattering term.